pablodecm/phd_thesis/src/101_chapter_1.md

 ### Known Limitations

-Nevertheless, several shortcomings of the Standard Model are known and hence is not considered as a complete theory of natural phenomena at the most fundamental scales.
+In spite of the successes mentioned above, several shortcomings of the Standard Model are known and hence is not considered as a complete theory of natural phenomena at the most fundamental scales.
 Those concerns include unexplained empirically observed phenomena such as gravitational interactions, neutrino masses or